top of page

 Q) Is Children First offering telemedicine options at this time?

 A) Yes.
-Children First has telemedicine options available during the COVID-19 outbreak.
+Children First have telemedicine options available during the COVID-19 outbreak.
 Please call ahead to discuss if your child's case is for a telemedicine appointment.
 Click here for a telemedicine registration form.

 Q) What should I do if my child or anyone living with my child has tested positive for COVID-19?